 Editorial Team - PCB Directory

-The flexible part of the board is usually used for providing interconnections between rigid boards, which allows narrow conductor lines which take up less space making the boards smaller.
+The flexible part of the board has narrow conductor lines that take up less space and together with their flexible properties help to lower the footprint of the board when integrated into a finished product.
 Using flexible PCBs for interconnections also eliminates the need for connectors, which are bulky and heavy making rigid-flex printed circuit boards much lighter.
 Interconnections using flexible PCBs over connectors also provide lower losses and accommodate controlled impedance and eliminate connection problems such as cold joints.
+The reduced number of solder joints and connectors also increases the life of the connections.

 Create an account on PCB Directory to get a range of benefits.